-The Shire of Mingenew is conducting a major review of its Strategic Community Plan.
-This Plan is a key strategic document which captures our aspirations for the future and outlines how we will, over the next decade, work towards a brighter future for the Mingenew community.
+On 1 May 2019 the Shire of Mingenew completed major review of its Strategic Community Plan.
+This Plan (2019-2029) is a key strategic document which captures our aspirations for the future and outlines how we will, over the next decade, work towards a brighter future for the Mingenew community.
 Council will also use this document as the basis for future investment decisions and it’s shorter-term planning framework.

 About the Plan: